Our goal is to empower individuals to more effectively define and control decisions that affect their lives by providing the following services:

 TDD: SILC utilizes the NY State 711 Relay Service for deaf participants to contact the agency.

-INTERPRETERS: Interpreter and referral services for hearing impaired or speech impaired persons.
+INTERPRETERS: referral services for hearing impaired or speech impaired persons.

 PERSONAL CARE: SILC provides assistance in locating, selecting, and supervising personal care attendants.